 Many refugee employment professionals dream about developing customized employment services for clients with higher levels of education and professional experience.
 Unfortunately, because of limited time and resources, these dreams are rarely realized.

 Take heart, my friends!
 You don’t need to re-invent the wheel.
-Momentum has been building on the issue of skilled immigrants for the past decade, and some great resources have been developed that you can use, adapt, or refer clients to directly.
+Momentum has been building on the issue of skilled immigrants for more than a decade now, and some great resources have been developed that you can use, adapt, or refer clients to directly.

 Check out the organizations and initiatives below:

 Upwardly Global– Upwardly Global (UpGlo) provides customized training and support for skilled immigrants and connects them to employer partners interested in hiring global talent.
 In addition to its 4 brick and mortar locations (New York City, San Francisco, Chicago, and Silver Spring, MD) UpGlo offers online training programs for skilled immigrants who live elsewhere in the US.
 In the past year, Upwardly Global has begun offering refugee-specific services, including an online learning portal, free access to Coursera online college courses, and other tailored trainings and resources.